-Four outstanding jurors will select the exhibitors for this very special show:
+Four outstanding jurors have selected the exhibitors for this show:

 Dorothy Kosinski served as the Vradenburg Director & CEO of The Phillips Collection from 2008, until her designation as Director Emerita beginning in 2023.
 During her tenure, she successfully shepherded a $64 million Centennial Campaign enhancing the endowment to almost $100 million.
 Also under her leadership, the museum established a satellite campus in Southeast DC at the Town Hall Arts Recreation Campus (THEARC) as a focal point of community engagement, partnership, and collaboration.
 Dr. Kosinski was an early champion of equity and diversity throughout the museum’s work, establishing an early career pipeline of paid internships and fellowships, hiring the museum’s first Chief Diversity Office, reforming the museum’s hiring practices, guiding the board towards more expansive representation among the trustees, and enhancing the permanent collection, exhibitions and programs by centering the voices of contemporary artists, emphasizing artists of color, women, and forefronting urgent issues of today.

 In August 2013, Dr. Kosinski was appointed by President Barack Obama to the National Council on the Humanities.
 She also serves on the boards of the Sherman Fairchild Foundation and The Morris and Gwendolyn Cafritz Foundation.
 In December 2017, she was recognized by the Ambassador of Italy with the Order of the Italian Star, a distinction recognizing her outstanding contributions to the arts and promotion of Italian culture.